Search for massive long-lived particles decaying semileptonically at sqrt(s)=13 TeV: Detector description and simulation

 Simulation is used to model the effects of the detector acceptance and the imposed selection requirements.
 In the simulation, $pp$ collisions are generated using \pythia8~\cite{Sjostrand:2007gs,*Sjostrand:2006za} with a specific \lhcb configuration~\cite{LHCb-PROC-2010-056} and with parton density functions taken from CTEQ6L~\cite{cteq6l}.
 The interaction of the generated particles with the detector, and its response, are implemented using the \geant toolkit~\cite{Allison:2006ve, *Agostinelli:2002hh} as described in Ref.~\cite{LHCb-PROC-2011-006}.
+The simulation includes pileup events with an average of 1.1 $pp$ visible interactions per bunch crossing.

 Several sets of signal events have been produced assuming the processes illustrated in Fig.~\ref{fig:evttopo}, where the \khi plays the role of a long-lived particle.
 For the first process considered, two \khi particles are obtained from the decay of the Higgs-like boson produced by gluon fusion, $ gg \rightarrow h^0 \rightarrow \khi\khi $.
-The \khi lifetime, $\tau_{\khi}$, is chosen from 5 to 200\ps.
-The mass value of the Higgs-like boson, \mhzero, is in the range 30 to 200\gevcc, the \khi mass, $m_{\khi}$, varies from 10\gevcc to about half \mhzero.
 For the second process, the LLP is produced in a non-resonant mode, $ q\bar{q} \rightarrow \khi X $.
-Here $X$ is a stable particle with the same mass as that of the \khi state, varying from 10 to 90\gevcc.
+Here $X$ is a stable neutral particle with the same mass as that of the \khi state.
+This production of a LLP in association with a stable particle X is included, which enables probing the sensitivity to this topology, with the signal LLP recoiling against such a particle.

 The LLP decays into a muon and two quarks; the branching ratio of \mbox{$\khi \rightarrow \mu^{+} q_{i} q_{j}( \mu^{-} \bar{q_{i}} \bar{q_{j}})$} is set to be equal for each quark combination ($q_{i} = u,c$ and $q_{j} = \bar{d},\bar{s},\bar{b}$), with an equal proportion of $\mu^{+}$ and $\mu^{-}$.